Jacorb90/Prestige-Tree/docs/milestones.md

 - effectDesc: A string describing the reward for having the milestone. *You will have to implement the reward elsewhere.*
               It can also be a function that returns updating text.
 Can use basic HTML.

-- done(): A function returning a boolean to determine if the milestone has been fulfilled.
+- done(): A function returning a boolean to determine if the milestone should be awarded.

 - toggles: *optional*, Creates toggle buttons that appear on the milestone when it is unlocked.
            The toggles can toggle a given boolean value in a layer.